 Let's get started!

-Do you remember the five points of focus when you are editing a piece of writing?
-Turn to your parent or teacher and share as many as you can remember.
+- Do you remember the four points of focus when you are editing a piece of writing?

 Yes!
 Capitalization, understanding, punctuation, and spelling are the key focus points when editing your writing.

 You are ready to move on to the Got It? section for some editing practice.